 Visiting Cloudy Bay Winery is a highlight of any Marlborough cellar door adventure and the environment is almost as enticing as the wine.
 The vast courtyard extends out to a glorious landscape that invites you to commune with nature while you sip your way through a tasting.
 During summer, Jack's Raw Bar is open at Cloudy Bay.
-The meals are informally fabulous and there's petanque or croquet for entertainment.
+The meals are informally fabulous with an emphasis on local seafood.

 Restaurants in Blenheim

 As well as winery cafés and restaurants, the Marlborough region has some exceptional establishments for fine dining.
 A great example is beautiful Arbour restaurant, which has two hats from Cuisine and multiple awards from other reputable sources.
 It's all about degustation here - six or nine courses of divinely constructed edible artworks.
 Every dish represents Marlborough on a plate.

 At Marlborough's annual wine and food festival, you can discover the maximum number of wine producers in the shortest possible time.
 Best of all, you'll enjoy the region's best wine in the company of great food - brilliant wine and food pairings are a focus for this festival.
 Held in a vineyard, this one-day event happens in early February.
 The festival includes more than 50 wine producers, 25+ food businesses and a stage full of live entertainment.